nextgems-po/stockholm-hackathon/content/homepage/program.md

 header_menu_title: "Program"
 header_menu: true
 ---
-The Hamburg Node of the Digital Earths Global Hackathon will run from **Monday afternoon, May 12, to Friday lunchtime, May 16, 2025**.
+The Hackathon will run from **Tuesday afternoon, March 25, to Friday lunchtime, March 28, 2025**.

 A detailed day-by-day program will be shared closer to the event.